-The Substance Use and Addictions Nursing Certificate is an online 12-credit graduate certificate with a clinical practicum that can be completed in as little as two semesters.
+The Substance Use and Addictions Nursing Certificate is an online 12-credit post-baccalaureate certificate with a clinical practicum that can be completed in as little as two semesters.

 Designed for RNs and APRNs, it is the only nursing certificate of its kind in the nation.

 As a student, you'll receive evidence-based content to increase your understanding of:

 - screening and treatment

 The certificate covers current and practical material, designed and taught by experienced, practicing faculty.